-- 1. The financial statements referred to above are fairly presented in conformity with GAAP.
+- The financial statements referred to above are fairly presented in conformity with GAAP.
 In addition: - a.
 Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - b.
 Deposits and investment securities are properly classified in the category of custodial credit risk. - c.
 Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - d.
 Required supplementary information is measured and presented within prescribed guidelines. - e.
-Revenues and expenses are appropriately classified in the statements of revenues, expenses and changes in net position within operating revenues, non-operating revenues and expenses. - f.
-Federal award expenditures have been charged in accordance with applicable cost principles. - 2.
-GWA have provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
-GWA has made available to you all: - a.
-Summaries of actions of the Consolidated Commission on Utilities (as certified by the CCU Board Secretary on January 9, 2017 which are dated as follows:
+Revenues and expenses are appropriately classified in the statements of revenues, expenses and changes in net position within operating revenues and expenses and non-operating revenues and expenses. - f.
+Federal award expenditures have been charged in accordance with applicable cost principles. - g.
+GWA's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and appropriately disclosed and that net position is properly recognized under the policy. - GWA have provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
+GWA has made available to you: - a.
+Summaries of actions of the Consolidated Commission on Utilities which are dated as follows:

 Name Date

+Special Meeting January 12, 2017

-Regular Meeting January 26, 2016
+Regular Meeting January 24, 2017

-Regular Meeting February 23, 2016
+Regular Meeting February 21, 2017

-Regular Meeting March 22, 2016
+Regular Meeting March 21, 2017

-Regular Meeting April 26, 2016
+Regular Meeting April 18, 2017

-Regular Meeting May 24, 2016
+Regular Meeting May 23, 2017

-Regular Meeting June 7, 2016
+Regular Meeting June 6, 2017

-Regular Meeting July 26, 2016
+Regular Meeting July 25, 2017

-Regular Meeting August 23, 2016
+Regular Meeting August 29, 2017

-Regular Meeting September 27, 2016
+Regular Meeting September 26, 2017

+Regular Meeting October 13, 2017

-Regular Meeting October 25, 2016
+Regular Meeting October 20, 2017

-Regular Meeting November 22, 2016
+Regular Meeting November 22, 2017

-Regular Meeting (audio) December 6, 2016
+Regular Meeting December 7, 2017

+Regular Meeting January 23, 2018

+Regular Meeting February 27, 2018